dipo101/robotics-ci-cd/README.md

 1. **Development**: A developer pushes a commit to a feature branch or opens a pull request against the main branch.
 2. **CI Trigger**: This action automatically triggers the CI workflow on GitHub Actions.
-3. **Matrix Build**: The CI workflow initiates a matrix of parallel jobs, building and testing the code across multiple configurations (e.g., Linux, Windows, and macOS).
+3. **Matrix Build**: The CI workflow initiates a matrix of parallel jobs, building and testing the code across multiple configurations (Linux and macOS).
 4. **Dependency Resolution**: Each job fetches and installs the necessary external dependencies using Bazel's dependency management.
 5. **Compilation**: The project is compiled using the Bazel build system.
 6. **C++ Unit Testing**: A suite of C++ unit tests, written using the GoogleTest framework, is executed to validate the core logic of individual components.